Pet Botanics rolled dog food receives the Advisor’s second-lowest tier rating of 2 stars.

 |Estimated Nutrient Content|

-The seventh ingredient is although molasses can be rich in minerals, it’s also a less refined form of sugar with a glycemic index in humans similar to maple syrup.
+The seventh ingredient is molasses.
+Although molasses can be rich in minerals, it’s also a less refined form of sugar with a glycemic index in humans similar to maple syrup.

 Like table sugar (and in excessive amounts), molasses has the potential to raise a dog’s blood sugar.